bradencarlson/sage-jupyter/.github/ISSUE_TEMPLATE/bug.md

 labels: bug
 ---

 Thank you for filling out a bug report.
-Please fill out the following infomation so we can help fix the problem.
+Please fill out the following information so we can help fix the problem.

 ### What Happened?